nikigawlik/gdmc_http_interface/update_version_checklist.md

 Try out the published jar in the mod launcher

-### 9. Change version in README

-Update the version in the "Installing this mod with the Forge Mod Launcher" section

 ### merge / push

 merge into master, push to master and make a release on github.